 That’s all for today, friends.
 I hope I didn’t bore you with such extensive material and that you also remembered these great players with warm feelings.
 See you soon on my blog!

-This exclusive material about the greatest footballers of the 2000s is written by
+This exclusive material about the Football Dream Team of the 2000s is written by

 Are you looking for an experienced writer who possesses his unique style?
 I am pleased to announce that I’m open to cooperation.